engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 }
 ```

-So we have to store both the address of the bidder and the value he or she bid.
-So I'm declaring a new public variable of type mapping called bids.

 Our mapping will have the keys of typed address and the values of type uint.
-The values will be the amount of wei sent by each address to the contract.
+The values will be the amount of *wei* sent by each address to the contract.

 There are multiple ways for a smart contract to receive Ether and have one Ether balance.
-We will dive deeper into this later in this course.
+We will dive deeper into this later.

 But for the moment, just remember that one way is to define a function with the *payable* function modifier.
-If there is a payable function, a user consent Ether to the contract by calling that function and the Ether sent will be added to the contract's balance.
+If there is a payable function, a user *consent* Ether to the contract by calling that function and the Ether sent will be added to the contract's balance.

-So We declared a function called bid().
-That function is payable and public.
-Public is a function modifier, a keyword of the language and public.
-One more time remember that payable provides a mechanism for the contract to receive funds in Ether and inside the functions body, I'm adding `bids[msg.sender]= msg.value;` the mapping of images that send the address of the account that calls the function
+So we declared a function called bid().
+That function is *payable* and *public*.
+Public is a function *modifier*, a keyword of the language.
+One more time remember that *payable* provides a mechanism for the contract to *receive funds* in Ether and inside the functions body, I'm adding `bids[msg.sender]= msg.value;` the mapping of images that send the address of the account that calls the function

 Let me explain to you this line of code: msg.sender is the address that calls the function in a transaction and msg.value is the value in wei sent when calling the function. both msg.sender and msg.value are global predefined variables in Solidity.